![]() |

 Voltec charging station

-came mostly from solar:![]() As Kermit the frog says: "It's good to be green" Since I recorded that chart above on June 1, 2012 we added 3 - 230Watt solar panels to our array (690 Watts in full sun).
-Below is a net energy chart from MyEragy.com recorded on July 8, that shows the Volt being charged after driving about 35 miles starting from a full charge using about 10kWh.
+came mostly from solar: As Kermit the frog says: "It's good to be green" Since I recorded that chart above on June 1, 2012 I added 3 - 230Watt solar panels to my array (690 Watts in full sun).
+Below is a net energy chart recorded on July 8, that shows the Volt being charged after driving about 35 miles starting from a full charge using about 10kWh.
 Energy below the zero line is being exported to the grid and "banked", above the line is being imported from the grid.
-This shows that our solar array now can provide all the power needed to charge our Volt in the middle of the summer.
-(The MyEragy site gets it's data from my TED5000 energy monitor and displays it on the web on a user accessible page). |
+This shows that my solar array now can provide all the power needed to charge the Volt in the middle of the summer. |

 |